DragonSenses/visionize/architectural-decision-log.md

 Finally after `AccordionTrigger`, add `AccordionContent` which maps each route to a `Button` that has an `onClick` function of `navigateTo` along with the `icon` and `displayName` interpolated inside.

+Add AccordionContent component to SidebarItem

+This component maps each route to a Button component and renders them inside an AccordionItem.
+It allows the user to navigate to different pages within the organization.
+The routes are defined as an array of objects with the displayName, href, and icon properties.

 ```tsx
 import { Button } from '@/components/ui/button';